DCC-EX/dcc-ex.github.io/docs/ex-installer/installing.rst

 * MAIN - DCC main
 * PROG - DCC Programming Track
 * DC
-* DCCX - DC with the positive/negative inverted
+* DCX - DC with the positive/negative inverted
 * OFF

 By default track (channel) A will default to DCC-MAIN and Track (channel).